-• Georgia law provides up to 5 days of excused absences for students whose parents are in the armed forces and who are called to duty or home on leave from overseas deployment in a combat zone.

-• Students serving as Pages of the Georgia General Assembly will be counted as present for days missed from school forsuch service.

-• Students volunteering to work as poll officers in the Student Teen Election Program (STEP) will be counted present forup to two (2) days of service in that program.

-• Foster care students attending court proceedings related to their foster care shall be credited as present for any day(s) orportion of a day missed from school for that purpose.
+- Georgia law provides up to 5 days of excused absences for students whose parents are in the armed forces and who are called to duty or home on leave from overseas deployment in a combat zone. - Students serving as Pages of the Georgia General Assembly will be counted as present for days missed from school for such service. - Students volunteering to work as poll officers in the Student Teen Election Program (STEP) will be counted present for up to two (2) days of service in that program. - Foster care students attending court proceedings related to their foster care shall be credited as present for any day(s) or portion of a day missed from school for that purpose.

-2022-2023 Attendance Protocol The Attendance Protocol/Consequences are subject to change at any time.
-Number of Absences Action 1-2 School notifies (phone call, email, parental contact) the parent of absences and documents the outcome in Infinite Campus contact log.
-3 The Attendance Protocol Manager (APM), attendance secretary, registrar, or principal's designee will send a three- day letter to the parent/guardian informing them of their child's absence.
-4-5 The Attendance Protocol Manager (APM) should meet with the school attendance team (SAT) regularly and completeany necessary interventions.
+2023-2024 Attendance Protocol The Attendance Protocol/Consequences are subject to change at any time.
+Number of Absences Action 1-2 Teacher notifies (phone call, email, parental contact) the parent of absences and documents the outcome in Infinite Campus teacher contact log.
+3 The Attendance Protocol Manager (APM), attendance secretary, registrar, or principal's designee will send an attendance warning letter, email, newsletter, or call the parent/guardian informing them of their child's absence.
+4-5 The Attendance Protocol Manager (APM) should meet with the school attendance team (SAT) regularly and complete necessary attendance interventions.
 The APM, SAT, and or member of the SAT will complete a student interview, parent conference (via phone or in person), and complete the Attendance Intervention Summary Form.
-Members of the SATshould include an administrator, school counselor, school social worker, student support person, and any other principal designee.
+Members of the SAT should include an administrator, school counselor, school social worker, student support person, and any other principal designee.
 6 The APM will send a six-day unexcused attendance letter to the parent/guardian, informing them of consequences of continued absences.
-8 An Infinite Campus referral should be submitted to the school social worker, accompanied by the three and six-day letters, and the Attendance Intervention Summary Form.
+8 An Infinite Campus referral should be submitted to the school social worker, accompanied by any documented attempts to the parent/guardian, six-day letter, and the Attendance Intervention Summary Form.